markummitchell/engauge-digitizer/README.md

 ------
 This project aims to replace the 10 year old Engauge Digitizer software project that lives on sourceforge.net, with a newer version.
 The replacement is required since the Qt3 toolkit that Engauge relies on is disappearing.
 Engauge6 uses the new Qt5 library which should be available for many years.

-As of August 2015, Engauge6 has:
+As of September 2015, Engauge6 has:

-* Almost 20,000 lines of Engauge6 C++ code and comments in github
+* Over 25,000 lines of Engauge6 C++ code in github
-* Beta functionality
+* Beta functionality - so user testing is welcome (does anybody want Grid Removal that earlier versions provided?)
 * Issue tracking in the github issue tracker
 * GitHub wiki for informal communication, and GitHub issue tracker for requirements, bugs, etc.